 If your reader watches your protagonist fail to solve the problem with the easy, common-sense solutions before resorting to extreme measures, it’s more likely that the reader will identify with that protagonist.
 That feeling of identification goes a long way toward making the reader want to keep reading.

-In the first story in this hour-long radio show, a young couple is sailing across the Pacific Ocean in their houseboat.
+the first story in this hour-long radio show, a young couple is sailing across the Pacific Ocean in their 36-foot boat.
 (If you have 20 minutes, listen to the story.
 It’s worth it.)
-This houseboat is their only home.
+This sailboat is their only home.
 While they’re on this journey, their baby becomes sick.
 To solve this problem, they have a range of options:

 - Treat the baby while they’re at sea.

 - Keep sailing until they reach a country with a good hospital system.

 - Push a button on a device that will call in help but force them to sink their boat.

 Number three is a life-changer, and the one they eventually chose.
 But they had to try the first two and fail at those before option three could be reasonable.
 (Imagine sinking the boat first!
 Insanity!)

 In short, here’s what happened…

 The baby had some kind of ear infection and wasn’t responding to treatment.
 The baby’s illness was so upsetting that they didn’t feel it was wise to wait until they found a decent hospital.
 The boat sustained some damage, making the luxury of extended travel more risky.
 And their radio had died.
 They agonized, but ultimately decided that option three was the best one available.